matteoconci/Jamming-Project/README.md

         ];
         setSearchResults(songArray);
     }
-12. Create the base code for the searchBar component with the input and button jsx that will pass the input to the props
+12. Add the base code for the searchBar component with the input and button jsx that will pass the input to the props
     ```
     function SearchBar({search, setSearch, handleSearch}) {
         return (